 Young Scholars Symposium

-Selected participants travel on Wednesday, April 29th to South Bend, Indiana.
-Each Scholar will present a completed essay, chapter, or manuscript up to 30 pages in length, previously reviewed by both the Distinguished Visiting Professor Villaseñor Black and members of the Notre Dame faculty.
+Selected participants travel to South Bend, Indiana.
+Each scholar presents a completed essay, chapter, or manuscript up to 30 pages in length, previously reviewed by both the Distinguished Visiting Professor Villaseñor Black and members of the Notre Dame faculty.
 All expenses are covered by ILS including an honorarium of $500 for up to eight participants selected from a broad national pool of applicants.
-Participants travel home on Saturday, May 2nd, after two full business days of presentations and working group meetings at ILS from 8:30am to 8:30pm.
+Participants travel home after two full business days of presentations and working group meetings at ILS.

 Spring 2021 Talk: “Thinking about Migration through Latinx Art”

 Charlene Villaseñor Black